Reducing Multipath

 best here.
 Select one with a narrow beamwidth or acceptance angle and a high

 Front-to-Back Ratio.
-High gain is needed when your line of sight is
+High gain is needed when your line of sight is completely

-trying to pick up stations over long distances.
+pick up stations over long distances.

 - Mount your antenna up high on a tall mast 15-20' above the rooflines of

 surrounding houses.
-Usually the higher you get the antenna the better, but
+Usually the higher you get the antenna the better, but try

-that some channels have different sweet spots in regard to height, so a compromise
+some channels have different sweet spots in regard to height, so a compromise

 may be needed.